tlwl19/EGL314/README.md

 ```

 We will first need to create an array of the days in a month.
->The default colour of the 32x32 grid is white, and the value of white is 0.<br>
-The variable `o` represents the number of rows and columns.
-In this case, we assigned 32 to the variable `o`.<br>EDIT THIS

 ```
 optionss = []
 d = 32